-Soo Peer, author of the nonfiction book The Essential Diversity Mindset Handbook (Red Wheel/Weiser, 2021), provided this review of former literary agent Mark Malatesta.
+Soo Peer, author of the nonfiction book The Essential Diversity Mindset: How to Cultivate a More Inclusive Culture and Environment (Red Wheel/Weiser), provided this review of former literary agent Mark Malatesta.
 Soo worked with Mark to improve her manuscript, platform, book proposal, and query letter, which resulted in an offer for literary agency representation from Jeff Herman, a top literary agent.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Soo.

 Mark Malatesta Review by Soo Peer